woossi0/suite/README.md

 ## Update Submodules

 [Update any submodules](#submodules) that have changed since the last release.
 For a minor release, this is usually just [geotools](geoserver/geotools), [geowebcache](geoserver/geowebcache), and [geoserver](geoserver/geoserver).
-This should typically be updated to the latest commit in the stable branch.
+This should typically be updated to the latest commit in the stable branch, or the commit of the last stable release.

 For a major release, also be sure to update [geomesa](geoserver/externals/geomesa) and [geoserver-exts](geoserver/externals/geoserver-exts) to a version that supports the new geotools/geoserver major versions.